This site has been optimized to work with modern browsers and does not fully support your version of Internet Explorer.

 Professor Gary A Ford CBE, FMedSci

-Gary has been at the helm of the Oxford AHSN since its formation in 2013.
+Gary has been at the helm of Health Innovation Oxford and Thames Valley since its formation as the Oxford AHSN in 2013.

-In April 2021 he was elected Chair of the AHSN Network, the overarching body bringing together England’s 15 AHSNs.
-He has twice been Vice Chair of the AHSN Network.
-He led the successful atrial fibrillation national programme (2018-20) and now leads the new national programmes supporting primary care in the prevention and management of cardiovascular disease through interventions to improve lipid management and identifying and treating people with familial hypercholesterolaemia (FH).
+He served as Chair of the AHSN Network, the overarching body which brought together England’s 15 AHSNs, from 2021-23.
+Prior to that he was also twice Vice Chair of the national network.
+He led the successful atrial fibrillation national programme (2018-20) and national programmes supporting primary care in the prevention and management of cardiovascular disease through interventions to improve lipid management and identifying and treating people with familial hypercholesterolaemia (FH).

 Gary has led the adoption of innovation in stroke care for many years.
 He remains a practising clinician as a consultant stroke physician at Oxford University Hospitals NHS Foundation Trust.
 He is also Professor of Stroke Medicine at the University of Oxford.